DFHack/dfhack/README.rst

 :unassigned:  Not assigned to zone, chain or built cage.
 :caged:       In a built cage.
 :uncaged:     Not in a cage (in case you want your stockpiles to be left alone).
-:foreign:     Not of own civilization (i.e. own fortress).
+:foreign:     Not of own civilization.
-:own:         From own civilization (i.e. own fortress).
+:own:         From own civilization.
+:merchant:    Is a merchant / belongs to a merchant.
+Should only be used for pitting, not for stealing animals (slaughter should work).
 :war:         Trained war creature.
 :tamed:       Creature is tame.
 :trained:     Creature is trained.